 In 2010, Dr. Laura Koehl (Class of 1975) became the first lay principal of the academy and was later promoted to president in 2014.
 Sr. Lynette Shelton (Class of 1959) preceded Dr. Koehl as president of NDA who was appointed to this position in 2011 when Sr. Shauna Bankemper (former NDA president) was appointed to the General Government of the Sisters of Notre Dame in Rome, Italy.
+Mr. Jack VonHandorf begins the 2015 school year as Notre Dame's first male principal working in collaboration with Dr. Koehl, NDA president.

-The principal works with an Administrative Team, which includes an assistant principal, athletic director, dean of instructional technology and a registrar.
+The principal works with an Administrative Team, which includes an assistant principal, athletic director, instructional technologist and a registrar.
 The mission of teaching the Catholic faith, the tradition of academic excellence, and the special spirit of the students of Notre Dame that was instilled by Sister Mary Agnetis beginning in 1906 lives on today as a continuation of the example set by St. Julie Billiart, Hillegonde Wolbring and Elisabeth Kuhling.

-F, ACCREDITATION
+F. ACCREDITATION